 While our investment portfolio will be focused on loans, we are also permitted to invest in equity securities.
 Such investments are expected to represent minority ownership in the issuer and are subordinate to the claims of the issuer's creditors and, to the extent such securities are common securities, to preferred equity holders.
 The value of equity securities is dependent on the performance of the issuer and can fluctuate based on the issuer's financial performance, market conditions, and overall economic conditions.
 Dividends paid to equity holders could be suspended or cancelled at any time, and minority owners could have limited protections.
 We also could be unable to realize any value if a portfolio company does not have a liquidity event, such as a sale of the business, recapitalization or public offering, which would allow us to sell our underlying equity interests.
 In addition, if an issuer of equity securities in which we have invested sells additional shares of its equity securities, our interest in the issuer will be diluted and the value of our investment could decrease.
-For the foregoing reasons, investments in equity securities can be highly speculative and carry a substantial risk of loss of investment.
-Investments in equity securities can carry additional risks or have other characteristics that require different structuring.
+For the foregoing reasons, investments in equity securities can carry additional risks or have other characteristics that require different structuring.
 As such, these investments can be made directly, or indirectly through blocker entities or otherwise.